Madman Across the Water

-Madman Across the Water is the fourth studio album by English musician Elton John, released in 1971 through DJM and Uni Records.
+Madman Across the Water is the fourth studio album by British musician Elton John, released on 5 November 1971 by DJM and Uni Records.
 The album was his third album to be released in 1971, at which point John had been rising to prominence as a popular music artist.
 John's first progressive rock album, Madman Across the Water contains nine tracks, each composed and performed by John and with lyrics written by songwriting partner Bernie Taupin.
 Yes keyboardist Rick Wakeman plays Hammond organ on two songs.

 There were two singles released from Madman Across the Water, "Levon" and "Tiny Dancer".
-The album was certified gold in February 1972, followed by platinum in March 1993, and 2× platinum in August 1998 by the RIAA.
+The album was certified gold by the RIAA in February 1972, followed by platinum in March 1993, 2× platinum in August 1998, and 3x platinum in December 2024.
 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.
 On 10 June 2022, the album was reissued as a deluxe edition for its 50th anniversary, featuring 18 unreleased tracks including demos, outtakes and alternate takes, as well as a 40-page book detailing the album's creation with notes from John and Taupin.

 History

 The nine tracks were each composed and performed by John and with lyrics written by songwriting partner Bernie Taupin as with his previous material.
-Unlike John's other studio albums at the time, Madman featured John's touring band (which consisted of bassist Dee Murray and drummer Nigel Olsson) on only a single song, due to producer Gus Dudgeon's lack of faith in the group for studio recordings.
+Like John's other studio albums up to this point, only one song on Madman featured John's touring band (which consisted of bassist Dee Murray and drummer Nigel Olsson), due to producer Gus Dudgeon's lack of faith in the group for studio recordings.
 Instead, most of the tracks were backed by studio players and string arrangements put together by Paul Buckmaster.
 Davey Johnstone, who had previously worked with Dudgeon as a part of Magna Carta, was also put on as the main guitarist.

-Johnstone, Murray and Olsson would be fully featured in John's next album, Honky Château.
-Percussionist and later band member Ray Cooper made his first appearance with this album.
-This was John's last album to be recorded at London's Trident Studios, although subsequent albums would be remixed or overdubbed at Trident.
+Johnstone, Murray and Olsson would be fully featured on John's next album, Honky Château.
+Percussionist and later band member Ray Cooper made his first appearance with this album, which was John's last to be recorded at London's Trident Studios, although subsequent albums would be remixed or overdubbed there.
 Caleb Quaye and Roger Pope would not play with John again until Rock of the Westies in 1975, following Murray and Olsson's departure from the band.

 Title

-The album's title song was initially set to be released on John's previous album Tumbleweed Connection, featuring guitarist Mick Ronson as the primary musician; however, it was set aside and was re-recorded for this album, with Johnstone on the guitar.
+The album's title song was initially set to be released on John's previous album, Tumbleweed Connection, featuring guitarist Mick Ronson; however, that version was set aside and the song was re-recorded for this album, with Johnstone on guitar.
 The earlier version was included on the remastered Tumbleweed Connection compact disc.

 Dispelling rumours that the song's lyric referred to then US President Richard Nixon, Bernie Taupin had this to say: